oroinc/documentation/user_guide/notification_rules.rst

 .. hint::

-    The box is only available for the entities with :ref:`ownership type <user-guide-user-management-permissions-ownership-type>` set to "User"
+    The *"Owner"* box is only available for the entities with :ref:`ownership type <user-guide-user-management-permissions-ownership-type>` set to "User"

 View and Manage Notification Rules
 ----------------------------------

-All the notification rules available are displayed in the All Notification Rules :ref:`grid <user-guide-ui-components-grid-action-icons>` (*System → Emails → Notification Rules*).
+All the rules available are displayed in the *"All Notification Rules"* :ref:`grid <user-guide-ui-components-grid-action-icons>` (*System → Emails → Notification Rules*).

 From the grid you can: